MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0xc000021a--winlogin-fatal-error.md

 ---
-title: Bug Check 0xC000021A WINLOGON_FATAL_ERROR
+title: Bug Check 0xC000021A STATUS_SYSTEM_PROCESS_TERMINATED
-description: The WINLOGON_FATAL_ERROR bug check has a value of 0xC000021A.
-This means that the Winlogon process terminated unexpectedly. ms.assetid: d46e2948-ff18-49e0-a738-7b90ab54d333
+description: The STATUS_SYSTEM_PROCESS_TERMINATED bug check has a value of 0xC000021A.
+This means that one of the operating system's critical process terminated unexpectedly. ms.assetid: d46e2948-ff18-49e0-a738-7b90ab54d333
 keywords: ["Bug Check 0xC000021A WINLOGON_FATAL_ERROR", "WINLOGON_FATAL_ERROR"]
 ms.date: 09/12/2019